 This walk is the essential trail of Dublin’s must-see sights, that runs in a line through the central spine of our capital city.
 We recommend walking this route on an east-west direction, and thus we usually meet our guests at Stephen’s Green, lined with great mansions and clubhouses.
 We then walk to

 - nearby Merrion Square, home of the modern-day Irish parliament, of Georgian townhouses and a rich literary associations, including the childhood home of Oscar Wilde.

-- We then explore Kildare, Molesworth and Dawson Street.
+- We then explore Kildare, Molesworth, Dawson and Grafton Streets

-- College Green, stopping to admire the spectacular neo-classical, 18th century, former Irish Parliament Building, and to understand the politics and history that lay behind it.
+- Our next stop is iconic College Green, stopping to admire the spectacular neo-classical, 18th century, former Irish Parliament Building, and to understand the politics and history that lay behind it.

 - We’ll also briefly appraise the splendid array of other, mostly 19th century bank buildings on College Green, among them several architectural gems, and bank founded by that Irish political giant, the Liberator himself, Daniel O’Connell.